frob/frob.github.com/hugo/themes/frobiovox-theme/README.md

 - Social media links and blogroll in footer
 - External links automatically open in new tabs
 - LLM-friendly outputs: `llms.txt` / `llms-full.txt`, per-page markdown companions, and `schema.org` JSON-LD in `<head>`
-- Four image roles for posts: hero banner, list thumbnail, full-width block (with optional caption), and inline left/right floats.
-Hero, full-width, and Mermaid diagrams bleed wider than the 740 px column on desktop (≥1024 px) for vertical interest.
+- Four image roles for posts: hero banner (with title/date/tags overlaid on a translucent scrim), list thumbnail, full-width block (with optional caption), and inline left/right floats
+- Golden-ratio breakout grid on desktop (≥1024 px): hero/full-width images, Mermaid, codeblocks, tables, headings, and inline floats step outside the 740 px reading column by φ-related amounts for vertical rhythm
+- Styled post tables with dark VT323 header bar, zebra rows, and content-sized centered layout that can grow to the full-width image width on desktop

 ## Requirements